Alfred Embarrato: Donnie Brasco

 In mid-1981, when Pistone was revealed as an FBI agent, "Sonny Black" Napolitano, "Lefty" Ruggiero, and Mirra were all on the firing line for initially allowing the infiltration.
 Mirra, Embarrato's nephew, went into hiding.
-Joseph Massino ordered Embarrato and Mirra's two cousins Joseph D'Amico and Richard Cantarella, to find and kill him.
+Joseph Massino ordered Embarrato and Mirra's two cousins Joseph D'Amico and Richard Cantarella, to kill him.
 On February 18, 1982, D'Amico, lured him to a parking garage in Lower Manhattan.
 Embarrato and Cantarella were waiting in a getaway car.
 The pair went to the parking garage, climbed into Mirra's car, and drove up to a locked security gate.
 D'Amico would later describe in a testimony, "He took out his key, put it in the box, but he didn’t get a chance to turn the box...
 I shot him at close range several times on the side of his head."
 In 1988, Embarrato was indicted along with other Bonanno leaders in a Racketeer Influenced and Corrupt Organizations Act case.

 Death

-On February 21, 2001, Alfred Embarrato died of natural causes.
+On February 21, 2001, Alfred Embarrato died of natural causes at the age of 91.